A Happy Death: Summary

 The novel has just over 100 pages and consists of two parts.

 Part 1, titled "Natural death", describes the monotone and empty life of Patrice Mersault with his boring office job and a meaningless relationship with his girlfriend Marthe.
 Mersault gets to know the rich invalid Roland Zagreus (Zagreus is a character of Greek mythology) who shows Mersault a way out: "Only it takes time to be happy.
 A lot of time.
 Happiness, too, is a long patience.
 And in almost every case, we use up our lives making money, when we should be using our money to gain time."
-Zagreus implies that his life is a meaningless waste, and so Meursault decides to kill him in order to create his own happiness with the rich man's money.
+Zagreus implies that his life is a meaningless waste, and so Mersault decides to kill him in order to create his own happiness with the rich man's money.

 Part 2, titled "Conscious death", follows Mersault's subsequent trip to Europe.
 Traveling by train from city to city, he is unable to find peace and decides to return to Algiers, to live in a house high above the sea with three young female friends.
 Everybody here has only one goal: the pursuit of happiness by abandoning the world.
 Yet Mersault needs solitude.
 He marries a pleasant woman named Lucienne whom he does not love, buys a house in a village by the sea, and moves in alone.
 "At this hour of night, his life seemed so remote to him, he was so solitary and indifferent to everything and to himself as well, that Mersault felt he had at last attained what he was seeking, that the peace which filled him now was born of that patient self-abandonment he had pursued and achieved with the help of this warm world so willing to deny him without anger."

 Severely ill, he dies a happy death: "And stone among the stones, he returned in the joy of his heart to the truth of the motionless worlds."